 Students wishing to study Applied Science will need to satisfy the entry requirements to Arthur Mellows Sixth Form.
-Students will also need to have gained 2 Science GCSE's at Grade 6 or better or achieved a Merit or better if the BTEC first awards in 'Application of Science' and 'Principles of Applied Science' have been studied.
-We may also consider Science GCSE's at Grade 5 at the teachers' discretion, based on performance, effort in classwork and homework.
+Students will also need to have gained two Science GCSEs at Grade 5 or better.
+We may also consider a Grade 5-4 in Combined Science at the teachers' discretion, based on performance, effort in classwork and homework.
 Students will also need to have a Grade 5, or above, in Maths.